jorabin/KeePassJava2/readme.md

 his help with Android and Gradle compatibility issues.

-Thanks to Giuseppe Valente [@giusvale-dev](https://github.com/giusvale-dev) for the contribution of the Jackson module.
+Thanks to Giuseppe Valente [@giusvale-dev](https://github.com/giusvale-dev) for the contribution of the Jackson module and enhancements to KeyFile support.

 Thanks to other contributors and raisers of issues.

 ##  License

-Copyright (c) 2023 Jo Rabin
+Copyright (c) 2024 Jo Rabin

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.